kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 ## Design

 Make code autoloadable by making it a composer package.
+Using the input\_parm attribute below is putting the cart before the horse: the .xml is now overly complicated and involves a speical case (for input that only goes in the query string).
+Instead have the derived Translator class prepare the request.
+They will contain all the logic including whatever class properties are required to prepare either the query parameter or the json input body object--but how?

 If the implementation class specifed has a name attribute